-Potential development and design elements are described below and are incorporated into the code amendment discussion in Section 4 beginning on page 45.
-The code amendment discussion describes the overlay zone that will be used to implement these standards within the various subareas of the Station Area.
-Development and design standards are included in the outline and apply primarily to retail, office and standalone multifamily development, with more limited design standards for manufacturing or other industrial uses in some cases.
+Potential development and design elements are described below and are incorporated into the code amendment discussion in Section 5 beginning on page 34.
+The code amendment discussion provides an outline for a proposed overlay zone that will be used to implement these standards within the various subareas of the Station Area.
+Development and design standards are included in the outline and apply primarily to retail, office and stand-alone multifamily development, with more limited design standards for manufacturing or other industrial uses in some cases.